Nitrokey/pynitrokey/README.md

 ```

 ### Windows
-*Generally Windows support and the installer are experimental, please use with caution.*
+*Generally Windows support and the installer are experimental - please use with caution.*

 Known issues:
 * Support for Nitrokey Start under Windows 10 is not working without installing libusb libraries (to be described).